stoli64/My-most-used-repositories/README.md

 # My-most-used-repositories
-Repositories which I use the most
+These are the repsitories which I have found most useful with Kodi/XBMC